 At around the same time, Italian radio pioneering Guglielmo Marconi was experimenting with using radio to transmit morse code signals.
 To his amazement, he found some of his morse code messages returning back to him, sometimes years later.

 These discoveries caused a major stir in the press at the time, with talk of aliens from Mars trying to contact the Earth.
 However, the strange signals were soon relegated to a curious scientific footnote, not to be revived for nearly 30 years.

-In 1927, Jørgen Hals, a civil engineer in Oslo, was using an early commercial radio receiver to listen to short wave transmissions from a station in Eindhoven when he noticed something extremely odd.
+In 1927, Jørgen Hals, a civil engineer in Oslo, was using an early commercial radio receiver to listen to shortwave transmissions from a station in Eindhoven when he noticed something extremely odd.

-The signals were been reflected back by something.
+The signals were being reflected back by something.
 These echoes came at irregular intervals, sometimes 3 seconds, sometimes 15 seconds.
-Hals had discovered what would later be known as LDEs — Long Delayed Echoes.
+Hals had discovered what would later be known as LDEs - Long Delayed Echoes.

 The LDEs so intrigued scientists that from 1928 to 1930, a huge experiment was conducted into the phenomenon.
 The echoes were certainly real, but nobody had any idea what was causing them.

 Further experiments in France and the UK in the 1930s left scientists equally baffled.
 To this day, there is no agreement on what is behind LDEs, although few scientists believe they have anything other than natural origins.

 But could Tesla’s speculation back in 1899 be correct?
 Was there some intelligence behind the echoes?
 Were they even a message from aliens?

 In 1954, an amazing story appeared in technology magazine Aviation Week and Space Technology that suggested exactly that.
 The US military had discovered 2 mysterious satellites in Earth’s orbit.